Downton Abbey: A New Era: Plot

 At Downton, the studio cancels The Gambler because silent films have become unprofitable in the new "talkie" era.
 Lady Mary suggests salvaging the project by dubbing in the dialogue for completed scenes and filming new ones with sound.
 Lead actor Guy Dexter's resonant voice is suitable, but Myrna Dalgleish's marked cockney accent is inappropriate for her upper-class character.
 Mrs Hughes suggests that Lady Mary dub Dalgleish's voice.
 Fearing her career is over, Dalgleish wants to walk away, but Downton servants Anna and Daisy persuade her to complete the film.
 Former Downton footman Mr Molesley, who can lip-read, reconstructs the dialogue for dubbing and creates a dialogued script.
 During production, Dexter tacitly reveals to Downton's closeted butler, Thomas Barrow, that he is also gay.
-Dexter offers Barrow the position of his housekeeper and wardrobe assistant in Hollywood.
+Dexter offers Barrow a position as his housekeeper and wardrobe assistant in Hollywood.

 The family returns to Downton while filming continues.
 Lady Mary gently rebuffs director Jack Barber's flirtations, although her husband Henry's prolonged absence for a car rally has strained their marriage.
 Dr Clarkson diagnoses Cora with pernicious anaemia, a treatable condition.
 Cora helps Dalgleish develop an American accent, potentially saving her career.
 Edith, unfulfilled and constrained as a marchioness, intends to resume running her London-based magazine.
 Wanting more privacy, newlywed servants Daisy and Andy successfully scheme to match Daisy's former father-in-law, Mr Mason, and Downton cook Mrs Patmore.
 When the unpaid movie extras walk out, the Downton staff replace them.
 Barber offers Molesley a lucrative deal as a screenwriter.
 Molesley then proposes to Baxter, unaware they are heard on an open microphone.

 Violet assures Robert that the late Lord Grantham was his father and that nothing occurred between her and Montmirail.
 Violet physically deteriorates and dies surrounded by family and servants.
 After Barrow resigns as butler to accept Dexter's offer, Mary asks Carson to train footman Andy as Barrow's replacement.
 Months later, Tom and Lucy, along with Sybbie, return to Downton with their newborn infant.
 A new portrait of Violet hangs in the entry hall.